EvgenijK/TomeNET-Tileset/README.md

 ## Problems

-There are two known problems with using graphics right now:
+There are some known problems with using graphics right now:

 - [monster list shows wrong tiles](https://github.com/TomenetGame/tomenet/issues/50)
 - [interface crash and packet errors if there is no graphic tiles for "Floor" features](https://github.com/TomenetGame/tomenet/issues/51)